 • Consider taking charge so that you can get that merchant account.

 • Investigate your credit and get a copy of your credit report.

 • Most are available online and they are supposed to be free and available to you.

 • Don’t be shy about working out the kinks of your credit, and obtaining the information you need.
-Hunt down anything that seems suspicious and have them removed from your report.
+Hunt down anything that seems suspicious and has them removed from your report.
 Don’t give up until they are.
-It takes them forever to repair what they messed up on, but they are quick to put them on there.
+It takes them forever to repair what they messed up, but they are quick to put them on there.
 So, keep after them.

 What you’re after